Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

-Recently, there has been a renewed interest in finding similar bounds as \eqref{eq:intro-dia-fre} but in terms of relative entropy.
-In particular, \cite{exch-it-1, exch-it-2, exch-it-3} use information-theoretic tools to establish various upper bounds, the strongest of which appears in \cite{exch-it-3} and shows that
+{ Recently, there has been an interest in finding similar bounds as \eqref{eq:intro-dia-fre} but in terms of KL divergence instead of TV distance.
+In particular, \cite{exch-it-1, exch-it-2, exch-it-3, exch-it-4} utilize information-theoretic arguments to prove various upper bounds on the KL divergence.
+It is shown in \cite{exch-it-3} that

-However, this result holds only in the finite alphabet setting and has a suboptimal scaling compared to \eqref{eq:intro-dia-fre}.
-This paper aims to close this gap by proving upper bounds in terms of the relative entropy that match the optimal scaling in \eqref{eq:intro-dia-fre}.
+where $D(p\|q)$ is the KL divergence.
+This bound holds for sources with arbitrary alphabet sizes, but the bound depends on the distribution of the sources.
+In the finite alphabet setting, \cite{exch-it-4} utilizes the log-sum inequality along with results of \cite{stam} to show that

+Although the scalings of \eqref{eq:ub-with-entropy} and \eqref{eq:stam-arg} match that of \cite{dia-fre}, both can be improved upon.
+This paper improves \eqref{eq:ub-with-entropy} by removing the dependency on the distribution of the sources.
+Further, in the case of $d=k$, the bound \eqref{eq:ub-with-entropy} implies a dependency of $O(k^2)$, while the result of this paper improves the bound to $O(k)$.
+Moreover, when the alphabet size is finite, in the case of $d=k$, the bound \eqref{eq:stam-arg} implies a dependency of $O(|\mathcal{X}|k)$.
+In this paper, we tighten this upper bound to $O(|\mathcal{X}|\log(k))$ using a method-of-types argument. }